 - Some cards may allow you to transfer miles to their travel partners.

 Cons of cards that reward miles

 - Some cards may charge annual fees of $500 or more.

-- Miles typically must be redeemed through specific online portals.
+- Miles usually have to be redeemed through issuer portals.

 Which type of rewards credit card is right for you?

 Generally, cash back rewards are simpler to redeem — whether by statement credit or check, cash is cash — but you can earn them in many ways, depending on the card and your own spending.
 Points or miles, on the other hand, are designed to maximize travel awards.
 Use them well and the payoff can be big.

 To figure out what’s the right rewards credit card for you, consider your lifestyle and spending patterns.
 Do you load up your cart at the grocery store every week?
 If so, a cash back card that offers extra rewards for grocery shopping may be the best bet.
 If you stay at hotels almost as often as you stay at home, a rewards card that earns free hotel stays may be the answer.
 If you fly a lot, you may find a card that helps you score seat upgrades and airport lounge access turns out to be the most rewarding of them all.

 Rewards credit cards are a popular choice — after all, it makes sense to get rewarded for purchases you’d be making anyway.
 Whether you stick with straightforward cash back or decide to roll up your sleeves to get the most out of a points or miles strategy, make sure sure you pick a card that offers rewards on your main spending categories and comes with an easily attainable sign-up bonus to kickstart your rewards stash.